SherG/sherrieg/content/blog/desantis-state-guard/index.md

 There are many volunteer organizations, especially in the Beltway area, including CERT and the Red Cross.
 * One the one hand, that makes it unlikely that a state guard unit would ever be in urgent demand there.
 * On the other hand, that is one reason to have such a volunteer force; it's better to have more volunteers than you need, than to come up short when they're needed most.

+## Was that a paid position?

+It's a volunteer position, meaning you only get paid when on active duty.
+The pay is in the form of a very modest daily stipend.

+The vast majority of your time is spent in training and that is unpaid.

 ### Pros?